pycll/computationalphysics_N2015301020174/Examination/README.md

 ![image](https://github.com/pycll/computationalphysics_N2015301020174/blob/master/Examination/Einstein_Equation.png)

-If we consider the metric was spherely symmetric, and the body which cause curvature of space-time is neutron, the we derive the
+If we consider the metric was spherely symmetric, and the body which cause curvature of space-time is neutron, then we derive the metric:
-metric:

 ![image](https://github.com/pycll/computationalphysics_N2015301020174/blob/master/Examination/Schwarzschild_Metric.png)